Decision intelligence for real operating calls.

 Decisions that interact

-How much inventory can move without breaking service commitments
+How much inventory can move without breaking service commitments elsewhere

 Whether the demand shift is durable enough to justify reallocation cost